vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 42 Ara˙ng Stone Inscription of Bhavadeva Raṅakesarin and Nannarāja (JRAS 1905, 626; Shastri 1995 II, 97):

-gacchati bh¯uyasi kāle bh¯umipatih. ks.apitasakalaripupaks.ah. |
+gacchati bhūyasi kāle bhūmipatih. ks.apitasakalaripupaks.ah. |

 pān. ḍavavam. śād guṇavān udayananāmā samutpannah. k 16 k

-... ◦sya tan¯ujanmā k 17 k
+... ◦sya tanūjanmā k 17 k

 The exact relationship between this Udayana (in verse 16) and subsequent kings is uncertain, since the Aryā verse 17 is lost, apart from the last five syllables featuring the ¯ word ‘son’.
 The actual findspot of this inscription is much disputed (see e.g. Mirashi in EI XXIII, 116 f. and Notes of Mirashi and Sircar in EI XXXIII, 251–256).
 Shastri 1987, 229 n.
 88, following Mirashi, thinks that ‘the inscribed slab hails from Arang’.
 Actually, there might be another inscription of Bhavadeva/Nannarāja I in the Mahāmāyi Temple in Arang (see Hiralal 1932, 110 (No. 183); Shastri 1995 I, 136).